Images are an integral part of any website. They can serve as decoration and convey information.

 You can determine Content Types that will be treated as images and rendered.

-You do this in
+You do this by overriding the

 You can set the template that is used when rendering embedded images in the